 For nearly twenty years, he operated his own marketing communications firm that served a wide spectrum of non-profit and corporate clients.

 Gary also serves as director of Sowers of the Seed.
 He has taught Koine Greek at the seminary level and privately tutored several individuals in both Greek and Hebrew.
-At Sowers (now St. Anthony's), he teaches Greek in a hybrid setting and the Gospel of John online.
-He has also served as a teaching and research assistant at the Ecumenical Institute (EI); he is currently a visiting instructor at the EI, where he co-taught the course "Proclamation of the Gospel of John" during the Fall 2017 semester.
+At Sowers (now St. Anthony's), he teaches Greek and Hebrew in a hybrid setting and the Gospel of John and Old Testament online.
+He has also served as a teaching and research assistant at the Ecumenical Institute (EI); he has also been an adjunct/visiting instructor at the EI, Notre Dame of Maryland University, and Messiah University.
+See his LinkedIn page for all the details of the courses with which he assisted and taught.

 He is a member of several professional organizations, including the Society of Biblical Literature, European Association of Biblical Studies, Association of Jewish Studies, American Academy of Religion, American Schools of Oriental Research, and National Association of Professors of Hebrew.
 He has presented conference papers on the topics of narrator as character, memory in John, and the relationship between the apocryphal book of Tobit and John with regard to divine retribution and disability.